chadsmith/react-native-vlc/README.md

 `seek(seconds)`

 Seeks the video to the specified time (in seconds).
-Access using a ref to the component
+Access using a ref to the component.

-## Examples

 ---